staranto/zxcv/readme.md

 ## Terraform CLI Version Management

-`t` will give you a list of version management commands that can be run.
+Naked `t` will give you a list of version management commands that can be run.
 Primarily several variations of `t switch` which is roughly inline with tfenv.  `t prune` cleans unused versions from the `asdf` shim cache.  `t local` provides `asdf` local functionality.
 If you're new to `asdf` or the shell, note that `t switch ...` is shell session specific.
 If you have two shells open, doing a `t switch ...` in one will have no impact on the other.
 You can also set a "machine default" version by using the [asdf global](https://asdf-vm.com/guide/getting-started.html#global) feature.

 ## Terraform CLI Extensions